EmmanuelRTM/magnetic-one-langgraph/README.md

 ### Contributing

-Please check the following [CONTRIBUTING](CONTRIBUTING.md) file to know how to contirbute to the project.
+Please check the following [CONTRIBUTING](CONTRIBUTING.md) file to know how to contribute to the project.

 ### Code of Conduct